 If you're interested in this type of treatment but not ready to commit just yet, you can begin by just taking a free assessment to check your eligibility.

 Darlene's review: You get what you pay for

 This Smile Direct Club review comes from Darlene.
 Darlene was assigned a six-month treatment plan by Smile Direct Club to fix overcrowding in both her bottom and top teeth.
 However, she only completed three months of the process.

-Going back to the beginning, she says she chose SDC because it's advertised as being quick and affordable.
+Going back to the beginning, she says she chose SDC because it's advertised as being a quick and affordable option for adult braces.

-When she asked her dentist about SDC, her dentist said that they have seen SDC straighten teeth but they don't fix jaw alignment problems.
-At her first appointment with a SDC representative, the rep also told her that they don't fix overbites or underbites, they just straighten teeth.
+When she asked her dentist about SDC, her dentist said that they have seen SDC straighten teeth but they don't fix severe jaw alignment problems.
+At her first appointment with an SDC representative, the rep also told her that they don't fix severe overbites or underbites, but that they do straighten teeth.

-Since Darlene just wanted her teeth straightened she figured this would be OK, and she was calmed by the fact that SDC claims that a dentist will supervise the process, even though she soon found out that that wasn’t really true.
-And what she didn't realize is that straightening teeth without fixing jaw alignment problems can actually create more issues.
+Since Darlene just wanted her teeth straightened she figured this would be OK, and she was calmed by the fact that part of SDC's policy is that a dentist will supervise the process.
+But, what she didn't realize is that she actually had more severe jaw alignment problems that could actually create more issues.

 Check out her video with more information about her experience with Smile Direct Club:

 Teanna's Smile Direct Bright On review